 - Live up to your responsibilities

 The relationship can also be influenced by differences in cultural background between the student and supervisor.
-The expectations of supervisory and other face-to-face meetings may need additional attention with some Recognizing student diversity because of different cultural understandings, for examples:
+The expectations of supervisory and other face-to-face meetings may need additional attention with some recognition of student diversity because of different cultural understandings.

 At other times, the supervisor and student might have closely related cultural backgrounds with even subtler differences, such as those between rural or urban, and American or Canadian, backgrounds.
 The associated political views, for example, should neither be taken for granted nor ignored as possibilities.